-- All project-related expenses incurred prior to the date of the funding approval letter; - Costs associated with day to day operations of an applicant's business or organization; - Costs that have been reimbursed or eligible for reimbursement under another provincial, federal or municipal cost sharing or grant program (e.g. On-Farm Food Safety, Post-Farm Food Safety, Traceability Adoption, Livestock Tag Reader Rebate); - GST, PST, or other items for which a refund or rebate is received; - Ongoing costs of traceability (e.g. purchase of identification tags, labels, renewal fee of GS1 etc.); - Costs to meet regulatory requirements; - Market research (e.g. product, sector, customer); - Costs associated with planning and creation of a value chain (e.g. partners facilitation/ coordination, agreements, business planning); - Scientific testing; - Food and beverage product research and development; - Expansion of production capacity; and - Expenditures and activities that result in facility level recording/storage of information without further information sharing between value chain partners.
+- All project-related expenses incurred prior to the date of the funding approval letter.
+Pre-payments requested by a vendor or deposits paid prior to the date of the funding application letter are not eligible; - Costs associated with day to day operations of an applicant's business or organization; - Costs that have been reimbursed or eligible for reimbursement under another provincial, federal or municipal cost sharing or grant program (e.g. On-Farm Food Safety, Post-Farm Food Safety, Traceability Adoption, Livestock Tag Reader Rebate); - GST, PST, or other items for which a refund or rebate is received; - Ongoing costs of running a traceability system including consumable items (e.g. spare batteries, purchase of single use identification tags, labels, renewal fees for GS1 certification, etc.); - Cost of system accessories (e.g. protective cases for handheld devices, stands or attachments for traceability hardware, optional ruggedization of purchased items, etc); - Costs to meet regulatory requirements; - Market research (e.g. product, sector, customer); - Costs associated with planning and creation of a value chain (e.g. partners facilitation/ coordination, agreements, business planning); - Scientific testing; - Food and beverage product research and development; - Expansion of production capacity; and - Expenditures and activities that result in facility level recording/storage of information without further information sharing between value chain partners.